foundry4/connected-data-amanita/README.md

 docker-compose up
 ```

-NB the Dockerfile mentioned below has been renamed to Dockerfile.
+NB the Dockerfile mentioned below has been renamed to `Dockerfile.bbc`.

 ## Run Locally
 ### 1. Create a virtualenv, install dependencies: